lit/lit.dev/packages/lit-dev-content/site/guide/templates/overview.md

 ## Directives

-Lit allows special functions, called _directives_, to customize the way a binding expression is processed and rendered.
+Lit allows special functions, called _directives_, to customize the way an expression is processed and rendered.
 Lit provides some built-in directives, or you can write your own.

 For example, the `classMap` directive lets you specify a set of CSS classes in a single expression: